thisaratr94/TypeOn-text-editor/README.md

 # TypeOn HTML Editor

-"Type-On" – your all-in-one HTML editor application designed to empower your web design journey.
+"TypeOn" – your all-in-one HTML editor application designed to empower your web design journey.

-"Type-On" is your gateway to the captivating world of web development.
+"TypeOn" is your gateway to the captivating world of web development.
 Whether you're building a personal blog, a professional website, or just experimenting with HTML, we've got you covered.
 Experience the joy of creating web content with ease, precision, and style.

-Unlock your web design potential today with "Type-On."
+Unlock your web design potential today with "TypeOn."
 Your journey to becoming a web developer starts here.

 ### Version
 0.1.0